 The premium quote a person is offered for the exact same life insurance policy can widely vary depending on the company.

 While some criteria for evaluating applicants can be similar, certain factors can differ from company to company.
 For example, some companies now take an applicant’s driving record into account when evaluating their level of risk, while others don’t.

 For this reason, it’s important to compare quotes from various companies before making a final decision on where you’ll obtain coverage.
 One way to accomplish this in an easy manner is to work with either a company or agency that has access to multiple insurance carriers.
 Then you can quickly compare policies, carriers, benefits and premium rates and choose the policy that makes the most sense for your situation.
 The goal is to find an insurer that will provide you with the best protection for the most affordable price.
 You can research the financial soundness of your insurer at http://www.ambest.com.

 When shopping for the most affordable life insurance, it’s important to factor an insurance company’s rating into your final decision.

 Find out whether a particular company is financially stable and has a good reputation for paying out its policyholder claims.
 Obtaining cheap life insurance isn’t worth it if the company isn’t reputable.

-Some of the companies that provide insurance ratings include Standard & Poor’s, M. Best, Fitch, Moody’s and Com.
+Some of the companies that provide insurance ratings include Standard & Poor’s, M. Best, Fitch, and Moody’s.
 These companies typically give insurance companies ratings in the form of a letter grade, with A++ being the highest.